 In this post, we share a few safety and general travel tips for your visit to Africa, with an emphasis on Safari related travel.
 Our travel notes on Egypt and North Africa are described in other posts.
-We’ve been to Africa only a half dozen times, so obviously we aren’t Africanophiles, and have no African expertise beyond those trips.
+We’ve been to Africa only a dozen times, so we aren’t Africanophiles, and have no African expertise beyond those trips.
 But rest assured, the tips on this page are based on desire to share our personal experience and not on as a scheme to show affiliate links for apparel, luggage or tour guide recommendations.
 In other words, we won’t recommend the ‘best travel shoes’ and bait you into clicking on affiliate links for those shoes.

 Mfuwe Airport (Zambia), ready for any weather…

 In Africa’s cities, from Casablanca to Cape Town, we’ve seen the same cultural richness and mayhem that is found in most cities on every continent.
 Africa has many cities worth visiting (Cairo, Marrakesh, Tunis, etc), but it’s outside the cities that we’ve truly experienced the magnificent landscapes and wildlife rarely found elsewhere.

 Here is a list of some of the cities that you may fly in to or connect in, and you will sometimes need to overnight in before transferring to a safari destination.
 Some cities are reputed to be safe while others have a worse reputation.
 Having been to each one of these cities, they are as safe as anything we experienced in New York, Cairo or Kolkata, possibly with the exception of Nairobi.